Yak'ei haat yigoodee — (It is good that you have come).

 Alaska Native Studies provides an in-depth perspective on contemporary Alaska Native societies, languages, cultures, history, politics, art, tribal governments, and our for-profit as well as our non-profit corporations.
 Many students find a passion for Alaska Native Studies and delve into interesting research topics, ranging from the perspectives on kinship, philosophy, symbolism, and storytelling to examining the psychological and cultural perspectives of human development and well-being of indigenous peoples.

-Alaska Native and Rural Student Center Scholarship:
+Dr. Alfred E. Widmark Alaska Native & Rural Student Center Support:

 Other UAS Alaska Native Studies priorities: